 What Size to Cut Out the Circles

 Next, you need to stamp or cut out circles to make the pasties the correct size.
-I recommend making a 5 to a 5-½" circle.
+I recommend making a 4-½-inch to 5-½-inch circle.
 I didn't have that size pastry cutter, so I just found a bowl that was that size and made an indentation with the rim of the bowl and then cut it out with a pairing knife.
 If you have a pastry cutter that size, lucky you, use that!
 Stamp out as many circles as you can with the rolled out dough, and then set aside the scraps.
 Repeat the process with the other half of the dough.

 Filling any sort of pastry is always a balance of adding in enough filling, but not too much that it leaks out.
 Depending on your actual size of the circle that was stamped out of your dough will dictate how much pumpkin filling you need to add.
-Your skill level in filling and forming the pasties will also dictate how much filling you can add in without it spilling out, so adjust accordingly.

 Pasties traditionally have a crimped edge.
 This serves both a decorative purpose, but it also helps ensure that the pastry doesn't open up and leak out during the baking process.